 How will this project solve this problem?

-Critter Camp will take in up to 80 MORE (already met our first goal of 80, adding 80 more) new rescued small pets mostly from shelters where they were in danger of being euthanized and continue to care for the 300+ animals here.
+Critter Camp will take in up to Even MORE (already met our first goal of 80, and 80 more- lets do MORE) new rescued small pets mostly from shelters where they were in danger of being euthanized and continue to care for the 300+ animals here.
 The animals will live out their lives safely in comfort with love in our sanctuary.
 Thus making room for the more adoptable pets in shelters.
 Every life we save generally saves another that was waiting to get into a shelter to find a new home.

 Potential Long Term Impact